khudgins/documentation/automation/overview/first_tier.rst

    Tier Added

-Adding the first tier prompts enStratus to create a placeholder for a launch configuration.
+Adding the first tier prompts Enstratius to create a placeholder for a launch configuration.